fabiohsv-cit/ciandt-components-datepicker/README.md

       • ```jd-md-input-size="10"``` will result the div wrapping the input to have ```col-md-10``` instead of ```col-md-12``` and will calculate the size for the label to be ```col-md-2``` instead of ```col-md-12```).

    - if you need, you can customize the html.
-In your angular run from app.js, override the constant jedi.layout.input.InputConfig and set your html.
+In your angular run from app.js, override the constant jedi.layout.input.InputConfig and set your size configuration.
 There are three attributes:

       - specificSizes: used by angular's $interpolate to determinate which sizes to use for a specific type of input. e.g.:
       ```shell